Bob-Kay/1802pi/README.md

-This is a sister project of Bob Kucxewski's 1802/Raspberry Pi project. see https://github.com/BobKuczewski/Run1802.git  Discussion of these projects, and just about anything related to the RCA Cosmac 1802 processor family, can be found att https://groups.io/g/cosmacelf
+This is a sister project of Bob Kucxewski's 1802/Raspberry Pi project. see https://github.com/BobKuczewski/Run1802.git  Discussion of these projects, and just about anything related to the RCA Cosmac 1802 processor family, can be found at https://groups.io/g/cosmacelf

 ## Hardware